Citybop has the coolest things to do in Portland

 The exquisite Pittock Mansion is a must-see, built by Portland pioneers Henry and Georgiana Pittock.
 It's one of the most stunning things to do in Portland.
 The Pittock Mansion is in the West Hills of Portland with magnificent views of the city.
 There's also a lovely hike up to Pittock Mansion that starts at the Lower MacLeay Trail.

 Powells Books is the world's largest, independent bookstore with an incredible selection of 2 million titles.
-It's just north of downtown.
+It's just north of downtown Portland.

 The Portland Center Stage at the Armory is a renowned theater group housed in a magnificent, historic building in the Pearl District.
 Each season they present an average of 10-12 shows.

-The leafy South Park Blocks is in the old theater district of Portland, with the striking Arlene Schnitzer Concert Hall, and adjacent Antoinette Hatfield Hall.
-The Keller Auditorium is closer to the waterfront.
+The leafy South Park Blocks is in the old theater district of Portland, with the striking Arlene Schnitzer Concert Hall, and adjacent Antoinette Hatfield Hall, and the Keller Auditorium is closer to the waterfront.

 Trendy Pearl District